 Gestational surrogacy contracts in Oklahoma are recognized and enforced by the state as long as they are pursuant to Oklahoma statutes.
 Compensated traditional surrogacy contracts are prohibited under the Oklahoma Trafficking in Children Statute.
 Okla.
 Stat.
 21 O.S.
 866.

-Independent counsel is required for all parties involved in a surrogacy agreement.
+Independent counsel, who must be licensed in Oklahoma, is required for all parties involved in a surrogacy agreement.

 The pre-birth order, which must take place prior to any embryo transfer, does establish parentage.
 The Intended Parents will immediately go on the child’s birth certificate and will have all the authority of a biological parent right after the child is born.
 The post-birth order is a confirmation of parentage and includes more details about the child, including the child’s name and birth date.

-Judges have the authority to request a hearing, however hearings are almost never required.
+Judges have the authority to request a hearing, however hearings are not usually required.
 If a hearing is required, the judges will accommodate video or phone appearances of the parties.